 Additionally, The Ocular Innovation Award is given annually to the ophthalmology residency program to support resident research as well as to the resident who has been judged to have produced during the year the best original concept, operation, instrument or invention in ophthalmology.
 This award was established in 2013 by an Attending Faculty Member of the MedStar Georgetown University Hospital/ MedStar Washington Hospital Center residency program.

-By the end of a resident’s three-year course of study in ophthalmology, he or she has presented research at an average of 12-15 major local, regional and national meetings and served as presenter or lecturer for numerous sessions/events, including the monthly Low Vision Support Group at MedStar Washington Hospital Center.
+By the end of a resident’s three-year course of study in ophthalmology, he or she has presented research at an average of 12-15 major local, regional and national meetings and served as presenter or lecturer for numerous sessions/events, including the monthly Low Vision Support Group at MedStar Washington Hospital Center and the bi-monthly department medical staff meetings.

 For more information, contact: